MdTanvirHossainTusher/Best_CS_Scientists/README.md

 5. To deactivate the virtual environment type this command- `deactivate`

+6. Import `best_cs_scientists_details.csv` file in the Tableau and make changes according to [this](https://public.tableau.com/app/profile/md.tanvir.hossain/viz/Demoprojectofbestcsscientistsdatasetmine/Dashboard1) to get the findings.

 N.B: This project is slightly different from [this project](https://github.com/msi1427/Demographics-of-Best-CS-Scientists-Worldwide).
 Main idea is taken form that project.